darksky4you/NEXT_PARTICLE_PROJECT/README.md

 </div>
 <h3>CHANGELOG-SUMMER</h3>
 <pre>
   • Base Chnaged to MIUI CN 14.0.0 .
+Thanks to <a href="https://t.me/SiaNjirr">Iwanks</a>
   • Added Extra Options in Clock Chip .
   • Updated some clock layouts .
   • Some Minor UI Changes .